What is a Logical Data Warehouse?

 “The use of data federation/virtualization helps enable virtual views of an organization’s data for supporting a logical data warehouse.
 While not a new technique, it presents pragmatic opportunities for use in LDWs with the ability to create abstracted interfaces to data,” according to Gartner’s The Logical Data Warehouse Will Be a Key Scenario for Using Data Federation.

-A data virtualization platform such as the Composite Data Virtualization Platform enables every Logical Data Warehouse component.
+A data virtualization platform such as the Cisco Data Virtualization Platform enables every Logical Data Warehouse component.

 - Repository Management – Data virtualization supports a broad range of data warehouse extensions.

 - Data Virtualization – Data virtualization virtually integrates data within the enterprise and beyond.

 - Distributed Processes – Data virtualization integrates big data sources such as Hadoop as well as enable integration with distributed processes performed in the cloud.

 - Auditing Statistics and Performance Evaluation Services – Data virtualization provides the data governance, auditability and lineage required.

 - SLA Management – Data virtualization’s scalable query optimizers and caching delivers the flexibility needed to ensure SLA performance.